blogs.sanpreetsingh.com

 Guilt often comes from fear of conflict, fear of disappointing your partner, or the belief that boundaries will damage the relationship.

 Yes.
-Emotional distance often makes physical closeness feel less natural and more complicated.
+Emotional distance often makes closeness feel less natural and more complicated.

 Dread, avoidance, guilt, emotional shutdown, repeated conflict, and feeling that affection always carries expectation are common signs.